ReactVision/starter-kit/README.md

 if `npx react-native run-android` fails with EACCESS gradlew.bat or EACCESS gradlew, run `chmod +x gradlew.bat` or `chmod +x gradlew`.

+if `npx pod-install` fails on M1 Apple Mac or Macbook due to its CPU architecture, reinstall `cocoapads`, `ffi` and run `sudo arch -x86_64 npx pod-install` with Apple's Rosetta2.

 NOTE: The variant arguments are not needed for debug or release.

 ## How to Install Viro in an existing project?